Cell State Transitions Beyond the Small-Noise Limit

-The first passage time (FPT) $\tau$ is central to transition state theory, defined as the time for a system to evolve from an initial position $\{r_0,g_0\}$ within an attractor to a specified boundary.
+The first-passage time (FPT) $\tau$ is central to transition state theory, defined as the time for a system to evolve from an initial position $\{r_0, g_0\}$ within an attractor to a specified boundary.
 Under timescale separation assumptions, the transition rate $k$ equals the inverse mean FPT ($k = \langle \tau \rangle^{-1}$).
-Our single-cell experimental data enable direct measurement of the cell-specific first passage times $\tau(r_0, g_0)$ and their dependence on initial conditions.
-Surprisingly, we observe fold differences of several orders of magnitude in $\tau$ across different initial positions $\{r_0, g_0\}$—even when these initial values are well within the central region of the R-state attractor.
-This substantial variation persists despite all cells starting from the same macroscopic state (R-state) and experiencing identical environmental conditions.
-This finding has profound implications: The process cannot be adequately understood as a simple transition between two discrete states, as implied by the phrase "from R-state to G-state."
+The single-cell experimental data enable the direct measurement of the cell-specific first-passage times $\tau(r_0, g_0)$ and their dependence on initial conditions.
+Surprisingly, we observe fold differences in $\tau$ across different initial positions $\{r_0, g_0\}$.
+This substantial variation persists despite all cells starting from the same R-state and experiencing identical environmental conditions.
+This finding has profound implications: The process cannot be adequately understood as a simple transition between two discrete states, as implied by the phrase “from R-state to G-state”.
 At least, it is not a single-step process characterized by a uniform transition rate.
-Instead, the data indicate that the local relaxation timescale within the attractor is not well separated from the barrier-crossing timescale, directly challenging a fundamental assumption of classical Kramers' transition state theory.
+Instead, the data indicate that the local relaxation timescale within the attractor is not well separated from the barrier-crossing timescale, directly challenging the small-noise assumption widely adopted in classical Kramers' transition state theory.

 To quantitatively validate this hypothesis, we proceed to reconstruct the effective dynamics from the experimental data.
-The primary challenge in reconstructing the dynamics lies in the limited statistical sampling, particularly in the sparsely sampled but physically critical barrier region.
-The current ensemble of trajectories is insufficient to resolve a full bivariate dynamics in the $r$-$g$ space with adequate resolution.
-However, we observe that in the R-state, $g$ remains steadily suppressed within a narrow range while exhibiting minimal fluctuations.
+The main challenge lies in the limited statistical sampling.
+While the non-parametric estimation captures the structure of the attractors, the current ensemble of trajectories is insufficient to resolve the full two-dimensional stochastic dynamics in the $r-g$ space with adequate resolution.
+Fortunately, we observe that in the R-state, $g$ remains steadily suppressed within a narrow range and exhibits minimal fluctuations.
 This experimental observation justifies approximating the dynamics through an effective one-dimensional reduction along the $r$-dimension, effectively integrating out the fluctuations in the $g$-dimension.
 This reduced dynamics can be expressed in the form of a Fokker-Planck equation: